jesshill/Onish_lab/protocols/smFISH_and_smiFISH/smiFISH_protocol.md

 **smiFISH Probe Preparation**
 - Primary Probes
   - Oligos are delivered in 96-well plates diluted in IDTE buffer (pH 8.0) to 100 uM
-  - Prepare equimolar mixture of primary probes and dilute in 10 mM Tris (pH 8.0) made with DEPC water until you reach a concentration of 0.833 uM per probe.
+  - Prepare equimolar mixture of primary probes and dilute in TE buffer (10 mM Tris, 1 mM EDTA, pH 8.0) made with DEPC water until you reach a concentration of 0.833 uM per probe.
     - Use the smiFISH dilution calculator to make the equimolar mix.

 - FLAP Preparation
   - FLAPS are delivered lyophilized.
-Resuspend FLAP probes in TE buffer (10 mM Tris, 1 mM EDTA (pH 8.0)) to a final concentration of 50 uM.
+Resuspend FLAP probes in TE buffer (10 mM Tris, 1 mM EDTA, pH 8.0) to a final concentration of 50 uM.
   - Make 3 uL aliquots and store at -20C in the dark.

 - Pre anneal smiFISH and FLAP probes